ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-3/README.md

 ![3-3: svchost-procexplorer](Images/3-3-6.png)

 ![3-3: svchost-memory](Images/3-3-4.png) ![3-3: svchost-image](Images/3-3-5.png)
 Note: I ran this a few times so the PIDs do not line up with my screenshots.
 Here I have a partially stepped through svchost.exe.
+I am not able to see the strings in the new process either in-memory or in-image.

 ![3-3: svchost-procexplorer-2](Images/3-3-7.png)